bigwiv/Biopython-cn/chr19.rst

 #.
 Now change to the Tests directory and run the regression tests with
    ``python run_tests.py``.
 This will run all of the tests, and you should see your test run (and pass!).
 #.
-That°Øs it!
-Now you°Øve got a nice test for your module ready to check
+That‚Äôs it!
+Now you‚Äôve got a nice test for your module ready to check
    in, or submit to Biopython.
 Congratulations!

 As an example, the ``test_Biospam.py`` test script to test the